 Control of change management: One thing that is certain is that change will happen throughout the early stages of a start-up.
 The inability to handle change and develop accordingly is one of the main reasons that many start-ups do not survive through the first two years of business.

 We consider how the ISO Standard can help an organization control and manage change with the correct mix of planning, action, and review.
 Planning for change is one of the most sensible things an aspirational startup can do, and recently has become a fashionable topic for investors to ask start-up businesses about before making a financial commitment.
 After all, if a start-up is not equipped for change, then growth cannot happen.

 Setting goals and objectives: Goals and objectives are key elements of the ISO standards and critical elements for any new business.
 Establishing the practice of setting, reviewing, and taking action against objectives and the subsequent results is a vital part of driving growth and improvement early in a new business’s life.

 It soon becomes clear that implementing ISO standards can bring many strengths as well as benefits to a start-up, but is there anything else to note?

 ISO standards’ certification benefits all aspects of a business.
 Some of the key benefits of ISO 9001 certification are the following:

 - Business Risk Assessment

 - Trusted and valued information and results about the business

 Last, but not least, certifying your organization according to ISO standards means getting organized, and getting organized means continual improvement, and continual improvement guarantees a sustainable business.
 Who wouldn’t want that?

-The ISO standards certification is something every company should endeavour to obtain, the benefits speak for themselves and customers should consider this certification when ordering products or service.
+The ISO standards certification is something every company should endeavor to obtain, the benefits speak for themselves and customers should consider this certification when ordering products or services.